 You may experience blurred vision, dizziness, or drowsiness due to extremely low or high blood sugar levels.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.

-Check your blood sugar readings before and after exercise.
+Check your blood sugar levels before and after exercise.
 You may need a snack beforehand.

 If traveling across time zones, ask your doctor about how to adjust your insulin schedule.
 Take extra insulin and supplies with you.